boc0/mobility-leakage/DeepMove/README_mobleak.md

 python3 DeepMove/codes/preprocess.py --in_dir path/to/your_trajs --training_set_name <training_set_name> --out_dir run0
 ```

 where `path/to/your_trajs` is the path to the folder containing your data files, and `<training_set_name>` is the name of the file you want to use as training data (without extension).
+This will create a metadata file at `run0/metadata.json` which is needed to use the model in the next steps and preprocessed data files in `run0/preprocessed/`.

 ## Training